vantezzen/use-url-input/README.md

 The hook is designed to be unopinionated so it can be used with many form libraries and doesn't provide state on its own.

+## Demo

+Visit https://vantezzen.github.io/use-url-input/ for a demo of this library.
+The example can be found under `example/src/App.js`.

 ## Install

 ```bash